My Knee Plan

 Status: This project is ongoing

-Over 110,000 TKRs are performed in the UK every year.
+Over 110,000 total knee replacements (TKRs) are performed in the UK every year.
 One in five patients are dissatisfied with their outcome and/or have chronic pain after surgery.
 Some patients feel abandoned after their surgery and have expressed a need for more advice and support.
-About 5 per cent of patients will have their operation cancelled at short notice, usually for avoidable medical reasons, which can have a negative effect on quality of life and relationships with healthcare professionals.
+About 5% of patients will have their operation cancelled at short notice, usually for avoidable medical reasons, which can have a negative effect on quality of life and relationships with healthcare professionals.

 Continuity of care (care consistently delivered by a named contact) is important for patient satisfaction and has been shown to improve outcomes in several clinical specialties.
 Using this approach could help us improve patient outcomes and satisfaction.
 This is because we would be providing them with tailored treatment, support and education.
 However, it is an approach that has not been evaluated within orthopaedics.